pietmau/MVP-Rx-Dagger-2/Retro.md

 The first question would be: which are the key info to show in the list, because I made some assumptions about what to show (I do not show the film url, the film crawl, the person url, the starship url, etc.).

-###Need to do next
+###What to do next
 - We really need to give the user a progress indicator while data are loading.
+- We should implement retry in case the server did not respond.
-- We should be able to give some error message if it's the case (the presenters have a stub for it now)
+- We should be able to give some error message if it's the case (the presenters have a stub for it now).
-- The cards in the lists need some design
+- The cards in the lists need some design.